 Schools’ allocations will be calculated on a per pupil basis.
 The William Henry Smith School will receive 4 instalments of £4,260, which is calculated on 71 on roll students.

-Here at William Henry Smith School we are currently looking at how to best support our students and how we can respond to this challenge.
-We are looking at several options that we feel will enhance the education and provision that we already have on offer.
+Here at William Henry Smith School we have looked at how to best support our students and how we can respond to this challenge.
+We looked at several options that we felt need enhancing in the education and provision that we already have on offer.

 The sessions include activities that cover the key elements of language: Attention and Listening, Vocabulary, Building Sentences, Telling Stories and Conversations.

-The use of iPads for individual and whole class teaching will help to increase learning opportunities for all students due to the wide variety of available learning materials including interactive books and educational apps.
+I-pads have been purchased and are now used across school to engage students into a range of learning experiences across the curriculum areas.
+The use of iPads for individual and whole class teaching has helped to increase learning opportunities for all students due to the wide variety of available learning materials including interactive books and educational apps.
 An iPad classroom has the ability to grab students’ attention and keep them engaged.